 The “Out Loud” readers include Ellen Colton ’19 (reading Alison Stagner’s “Midnight”), Josh Espy ’17 (reading Maciej Milkowski’s “The Week of German Cinema”), Jabari Matthew ’17 (reading Cortney Lamar Charleston’s “Still Life…”), Steven Medina ’17 (reading Alex McElroy’s “Endure”), Melanie Rivera ’19 (reading Alia Volz’s “Chasing Arrows”), and Nia Robinson ’19 (reading Franny Choi’s “The Price of Rain”).
-Student writers whose work has been published in student publications Blackbird, Frame, Middlebury Geographic, and Translingual will be featured at the “S’More Readings” reception.
+Student writers whose work has been published in student publications Blackbird, Frame, and Translingual were featured at the “S’More Readings” reception.
+LISTEN HERE.

 NER presented the second annual “NER Out Loud” event on Friday, March 4, 2016, 8 PM.
 Six Middlebury students read selected pieces published in NER in 2015, accompanied by an ASL interpreter.
 After the program, the audience gathered in the art center lobby for more readings and a reception, where they browsed copies of NER plus four student publications—Blackbird, Frame, Middlebury Geographic, and Translingual—and heard another 10 students read their own work from those magazines.

 Students readers were Sally Seitz ’17, reading “The Red Painter” by Penelope Cray, a Vermont author who attended the reading; Alexander Burnett ’16, reading a “Rediscovery” from 1870 by Henry Reed Stiles, titled “To Bundle or to Tarry”; Mariah Levin ‘16.5, reading the poem “High School in Suzhou” by Cate Marvin; Kathleen Gudas ‘16.5, reading from the short story “Forty-Two” by Lisa Taddeo; Melanie Rivera ’19, reading the poem “At the Tribunals” by Patrick Rosal; and August Rosenthal ’17, reading from the story “Eleven Girls” by David Ebenbach.
 Adding another layer of artistry, and making the event accessible to the deaf community, was American Sign Language interpreter Eliza Goodhue.
 RECORDINGS OF THIS EVENT are available here.